 - How can I get in touch with current students or faculty for informational interviews?

 - I’m interested in [fill in the blank] law; what might my path look like at your school?

 - What kinds of support services do you offer students?

 - Why did you choose to work at the school?

 - Why did you choose to attend the school?
 (Admissions reps are sometimes alumni themselves!
 And this is the perfect question to ask them.)

-We hope to see you at a law school fair soon!
+We hope to see you at a virtual law school fair soon!
 You can find our upcoming fair visits and other recruitment events here.